lhmouse/asteria/README.md

 6. Easy to intergrate in a C++ project.
 (C++11 and boost are required.)
 7. Native to C++ exceptions, particularly `std::bad_alloc`.

+# Characteristics

+1. First-class functions.
+2. Closure functions (`lambda` expressions).
+3. Exceptions.
+4. Deterministic cleanup functions (`defer` statements).
+5. Flexible syntax similar to C++ and JavaScript.
+6. Regualr grammar.
+7. Passing by reference only, including the operand of a `throw` statement and the return value of a function.
+8. Explicit deep copying (an object is deep copied if and only if the `=` operator is used).

 # License

 BSD 3-Clause License